 Writing using a formal tone is a skill pupils learn throughout KS2.
-This KS2 text types resource pack gives pupils the opportunity to write a formal letter of application for a role in school or for a dream job.
-Pupils will write their own formal letter in response to the prompts within the pack, or for a position or role linked to your current topic or the class’ interests.
+This formal letter KS2 text types resource pack gives pupils the opportunity to write a letter of application for a role in school or for a dream job.
+After studying the features of a formal letter, pupils will write their own formal letter in response to the prompts within the pack, or for a position or role linked to your current topic or the class’ interests.

-Formal Letter writing sheet: a PDF containing success criteria that pupils can use to support their writing.
+A PDF containing success criteria that pupils can use to support their writing and explore how to write a formal letter.
 There are two versions for upper and lower KS2.
 UKS2 includes examples of modal verbs and formal language.
 LKS2 includes examples of conjunctions and Standard English.

 What is a formal letter?